Articles on Canadians' Food and Nutrient Intakes - Canadian Community Health Survey, Cycle 2.2, Nutrition (2004)

 Key Findings for Children Aged 1-8 Years:

-- While the interpretation of the adequacy of nutrients with an Adequate Intake is limited, there is a concern that Canadian children may not be meeting their needs for potassium and fibre.
+• For nutrients with an Adequate Intake (AI), there is concern that Canadian children may not be meeting their needs for potassium and fibre - although the interpretation of the adequacy of nutrients with an AI is limited.

 Read the full article on Children

-Key Findings for Adolescent Aged 9 - 18 Years:
+Key Findings for Adolescents Aged 9 - 18 Years:

-- Many adolescents have inadequate intakes of magnesium, vitamin A, and phosphorous.
+• Many adolescents have inadequate intakes of magnesium, vitamin A, vitamin D (see Box 1 in the full article), calcium and phosphorous.

 Read the full article on Adolescents

-Key Findings for Adult Aged 19 Years and Older:
+Key Findings for Adults Aged 19 Years and Older:

-- Many adults have inadequate intakes of magnesium and vitamin A.
+• Many adults have inadequate intakes of magnesium, calcium, vitamin A and vitamin D (see Box 1 in the full article).

-- While the interpretation of the adequacy of nutrients with an Adequate Intake is limited, there is a concern that Canadian adults may not be meeting their needs for potassium, fibre, calcium and vitamin D.
+• For nutrients with an Adequate Intake (AI), there is concern that Canadian adults may not be meeting their needs for potassium and fibre - although the interpretation of the adequacy of nutrients with an AI is limited.

 Key Findings for Off-Reserve Aboriginal people Aged 19-50 Years (Ontario and the Western Provinces):

-- There is some concern that men and women may not be meeting their needs for calcium, vitamin D, potassium, fiber and linoleic acid, though the interpretation of adequacy for nutrients with an Adequate Intake is limited.
+• There is some concern that men and women may not be meeting their needs for potassium, fiber and linoleic acid, though the interpretation of adequacy for nutrients with an Adequate Intake is limited.

 Read the full article on Aboriginal people